mvolkmann/blog/src/ocaml.md

 To remove the typeahead hint boxes, add `UTop.set_show_box false`.

-To trace the follow of function execution, enter `#trace {fn-name};;`.
+To trace the flow of function execution, enter `#trace {fn-name};;`.
 Then enter a call to the function.
 This is especially useful for recursive functions.
 To stop tracing the function, enter `#untrace {fn-name};;`.

 To exit the REPL, press ctrl-d or enter #quit.

-To specify OCaml code to run every time `utop` is started, place it in the file `.ocamllint` in the current directory.

 There is also an iOS app called "OCaml" for evaluating OCaml expressions.

 ## Comments

 Comments in OCaml code begin with `(*` and end with `*)`.
-They can span any number of lines.

-Comments can be nested.
+They can span any number of lines and can be nested.
+There is no syntax for single-line comments.

-Doc comments provided documentation that can be extracted from source files.
+Doc comments provide documentation that can be extracted from source files.
 They begin with `(**` and end with `*)`.
 Their content is similar to JSDoc comments, including the use of `@param` and `@return` annotations.